Free knitted Easter egg pattern

 When you've finished knitting Easter eggs, they'll look fabulous as tree decorations (try spraying some branches white to make a rustic display), or you could string them together into a garland.
 They'll bring some colour into your home for spring, though we’d be tempted to leave them up all year round!

-In this pattern you’ll find our standard knitting abbreviations.
-We've used UK terms, but you can get easy conversion guides in our yarn weight conversion chart and knitting needle sizes guides.
-See our how-to guides for tutorials on how to cast on knitting, how to cast off knitting, how to increase a stitch in knitting and how to decrease in knitting.
+In this pattern you’ll find we use many of the standard knitting abbreviations.
+We've used UK terms, but you can check out our yarn weight conversion chart and knitting needle sizes guides if you need to make any conversions.

 Tension